 Josh Coates came out of techpreneur retirement to serve as Instructure’s CEO.
 Canvas became the statewide LMS for all Utah public schools, colleges, and universities.

-Instructure formally launched Canvas, disrupting the LMS status quo for better and forever.
+Instructure formally launched the Canvas learning management system, disrupting the LMS status quo for better and forever.

 Canvas Network began offering open, online courses for everyone, everywhere.